dfint/df-steam-hook-rs/README.md

 Implemented:

-- using of config/offsets files
+- using of config/offsets files (more or less the same config format which is/was used in [df-steam-hook](https://github.com/dfint/df-steam-hook))
 - using dictionary from csv
 - translation hooks
 - text entry hooks (e.g. search)